Category Archives: Food Storage

 [UPGRADED] Aozita 6 Pack Plastic Sprouting Lids for Wide Mouth Mason Jars – Sprouting Jar Strainer Lid for Canning Jars – Sprouting Screen for Broccoli, Alfalfa, etc. by Aozita

-I tried to grind them into flour with my food processor first but all the grains did was spin around, so I tried my blender.
+I tried to grind them into flour with my food processor first but the grains just spun around, so I tried my blender.
 That did a pretty good job!
 I first pulsed the grains on the “crush ice” setting, then just blended them on the lowest setting for 5 minutes.
 I had to strain it because the blender didn’t grind all of the grains and I didn’t want it chunky.
 It was at this point that I killed my blender.
 I ran it for 10 minutes and it overheated so bad that it wouldn’t start again.

 I went looking on Amazon and almost bought these: